Established in the 1940s and incorporated in 1972, we are an active chapter that serves the greater Tampa Bay and Brandon areas and its suburbs.

 Photo Club

-Join the Tampa Audubon Photo Club at 6:00 pm on the 1st Thursday of each month (September through May), right before our General Meeting.
-For information on where we meet, go to our Programs main page.
+Join the Tampa Audubon Photo Club on Zoom at 7:00 pm on the 3rd Thursday of each month (September through May).
 Guests are always welcome!

 A word from our Photo Club Coordinator: